Formula Ford is alive and well in 2019!

 Motor racing is never cheap, but the drivers who follow the motor racing path deserve to participate in a junior category at a more affordable level whilst honing their skills.

-Reducing the costs of racing is challenging, but the 2017 Formula Ford National Series is the continuation of our dedicated approach to affordable racing.
+Reducing the costs of racing is challenging, but the 2019 Formula Ford National Championship is the continuation of our dedicated approach to affordable racing.

-This series provides substantial cost savings due to lower entry costs, events held in more easily accessible tracks reducing travel costs, provides an excellent environment for high level competition and greater marketing support for the series.
+This Championship provides substantial cost savings due to lower entry costs, events held in more easily accessible tracks reducing travel costs, provides an excellent environment for high level competition and greater marketing support for the Championship.

 Not only does this number of rounds reduce the total cost of competing for the year but also allows competitors to participate at state based events for added racing miles whilst not blowing the family budget or budgets required to move to the next racing categories in your racing career.